-How to Make Easy Meatballs
+How to Make Baked Meatballs

-Wondering what the secret is to making gorgeous, tender meatballs in a cinch?
+Wondering what the secret is to making gorgeous, tender baked meatballs in a cinch?
 Our easy meatball recipe shows you how to whip up this delicious comfort food quickly.

 Homemade meatballs are so much tastier than anything you’ll pick up at the supermarket.
 They’re a simple comfort food perfect for everything from quick pasta dishes and stews to hearty sandwiches and appetizers.
-This easy meatball recipe is an inexpensive 30-minute meal that is a fantastic option if you’re looking for quick meal prep ideas.
+This easy baked meatball recipe is an inexpensive 30-minute meal that is a fantastic option if you’re looking for quick meal prep ideas.

-How to Make Easy Meatballs
+How to Make Baked Meatballs

 Our Test Kitchen created this quick and easy meatball recipe that’s simple enough to make on a weeknight.

 - 1 small onion, finely chopped

 - 1-1/2 teaspoons salt

 - 1/4 teaspoon pepper

 Crumble the ground beef into a large bowl, and add the eggs, onion, garlic, water, bread crumbs, Parmesan and seasonings on top.